IceLuna/Eagle/docs/source/latest_release.rst

 13. Fixed crash if runtime camera is deleted.

-14. Fixed passing invalid values to PhysX.
+14. Fixed passing invalid values to `PhysX`.

 15. Fixed texture cube recreation on scene serialization.
 Now it checks if it's already loaded.